Updated: Sep 28

 1. Keep the client’s agenda Coaches assist clients to get what they want.
 They always focus on the clients choices.
 Never deciding what is best for a client.
 Coaching clients have goals, hopes, dreams, and intentions and it’s the coaches job to help them stay on track and working towards what they want to do.

 2. Remain somewhat detached Being objective has purpose, because even while you’re intensely involved and empathetic with your clients life and questions, you remain totally open and maintain a level of detachment so that you can coach from an objective space.

 3. Do not judge

-There is one obligation & requirement every coach must have & that is to never to judge another human being.
+There is one obligation and requirement every coach must have and that is: never to judge another human being.
 Never to see a clients choices as good/bad, right/wrong.
-Not to be biased, prejudiced or opinionated on how someone else lives their life.
+Not to be biased, prejudiced, or opinionated on how someone else lives their life.
 Coaching is not just training, it’s a conscious choice and a way of life.

 4. Listen with Curiosity

-Conveying a genuine interest in what clients are saying.
+Convey a genuine interest in what clients are saying.
 Be genuinely curious.
-Allow your clients to talk, open up and reveal themselves.
+Allow your clients to talk, open up, and reveal themselves.
 Keep interruptions to a minimum.
 Keep your client on target and the conversation in-line with what is relevant to your clients needs.

 5. Take in What You Hear

 Absorb and register what your clients say.
 Hear the words, read the gestures, and take in the thoughts, ideas, and the emotions of your client.
 All of the information you observe is important.